ME 370 System Dynamics and Control

 No final exam!
 16 Ass.
 11

-Working in groups on homework is strongly encouraged, but quizzes must be completed individually.
+Working in groups on homework is strongly encouraged, but what you turn in should be your own work.

 Exam policies